juxor/afaq/markdown/secG3.md

-Rothbard argued that it _"should be remembered by radicals that, if they wanted to, all workers could refuse to work for wages and instead form their own producers' co-operatives and wait for years for their pay until the producers are sold to the consumers; the fact that they do not do so, shows the enormous advantage of the capital investment, wage-paying system as a means of allowing workers to earn money far in advance of the sale of their products."_ And how, Professor Rothbard, are these workers to live during the years they wait until their products are sold?
+Rothbard argued that it _"should be remembered by radicals that, if they wanted to, all workers could refuse to work for wages and instead form their own producers' co-operatives and wait for years for their pay until the products are sold to the consumers; the fact that they do not do so, shows the enormous advantage of the capital investment, wage-paying system as a means of allowing workers to earn money far in advance of the sale of their products."_
+And how, Professor Rothbard, are these workers to live during the years they wait until their products are sold?
 The reason why workers do not work for themselves has nothing to do with "time preference" but their lack of resources, their **class** position.
 Showing how capitalist ideology clouds the mind, Rothbard asserted that interest (_"in the shape of 'long-run' profit"_) would still exist in a _"world in which everyone invested his own